Support for Patients with Xeroderma Pigmentosum (XP), a UV-Sensitive Intractable Disease

 - *QOL: An acronym for Quality of Life

 About xeroderma pigmentosum (XP)

 XP is an intractable disease that causes a severe sunburn reaction, such as redness and swelling of areas exposed to UV rays.
-Patients with this disease are more prone to skin cancer than the general public.
-There are multiple types of XP, and the symptoms and severity vary.
-Since the ability to repair DNA damage caused by UV rays is deficient among XP patients, exposure to intense UV rays may prompt progression of nerve-related symptoms (walking difficulties, hearing loss, and intellectual disability).
+There are multiple types of XP, with varying symptoms and severity.
+A severe form may involve the progression of neurological symptoms (e.g., walking difficulty, hearing loss, intellectual disability).
 As the fundamental treatment has not yet been established, a proper light shield (i.e., blocking UV rays) is the only viable countermeasure.
 When patients go outdoors, they have to wear sunscreen and UV protective clothing.
-Even indoors, they need to shield the light by attaching UV-blocking plastic film to windows and light bulbs.
+Even indoors, windows and fluorescent lights are shielded with UV-blocking plastic film.
 The number of patients in Japan is estimated to be 500.

 Words from patients and their families

 We received a thank-you note from the families of XP patients: “Throughout the year, sunscreen products are indispensable in protecting the sensitive skin of children with XP from UV rays and the onset of skin cancer.
 Thank you very much for letting us use your products with peace of mind.
 We appreciate your heartfelt support, which helps us cherish our lives with our children.”